Karhusa/F_AMR_project/TSE/00_TSE_Analyses_Shannon.md

 ```

-## 4. Ananlyses of Shannon diversity index and sex
+## 4. Ananlyses of ARG Shannon diversity index and sex

 ### 4.1.
-Boxplot of Shannon diversity index and sex
+Boxplot of ARG Shannon diversity index and sex

 ```r
 colData_new_subset$sex[colData_new_subset$sex == "" | colData_new_subset$sex == "NA"] <- NA  # convert empty/NA strings to actual NA